julianjc84/RATRIG_IDLERS_TENSIONERS/readme.md

 # ISSUES?

 - PLEASE SEND ME FEEDBACK
-- might have collision issues on enclosue with the leadscrew. need beta tester
+- Might have collision issues on enclosure lead screw support baracket mount.
+It will be close - pretty sure it fits with 3mm gap

 # FEEDBACK